deepinv/deepinv/.github/workflows.md

 ## Documentation

 ### `documentation.yml` — Build Docs (CPU)
-**Trigger:** Pushes to `main` and pull requests targeting `main`.
+**Trigger:** Pushes to `main` and PRs.

-Builds the Sphinx documentation using the `docs` Pixi environment.
-For pull requests, it intelligently determines which gallery examples need to be rebuilt by running a diff script (`.github/scripts/diff_sphinx_gallery.py`) against the base branch — unless a maintainer has posted a `test-examples` comment on the PR, in which case all examples are rebuilt.
+Builds the Sphinx documentation.
+For PRs, it intelligently determines which gallery examples need to be rebuilt by running a diff script (`.github/scripts/diff_sphinx_gallery.py`) against the base branch — unless a maintainer has posted a `test-examples` comment on the PR, in which case all examples are rebuilt.
 Also:
 - Converts all Python examples in `examples/` to Jupyter notebooks.
 - Uploads the built docs as a GitHub Actions artifact.
 - Runs doctests on `.rst` files under `docs/`.